 Sodium is key to helping send electrical signals between cells and controlling the amount of fluid in your body.
 Your body needs it for your cells to work the right way.

 Most foods have sodium in them.
 The most common form is sodium chloride, found in table salt.
 Your body loses a certain amount of sodium each day through sweat and when you go to the bathroom.

 A sodium blood test will measure your sodium level, because too little or too much can cause problems.

 You might have certain symptoms that lead your doctor to suspect that your sodium level may be too high or too low.
 You might be confused, forgetful, or have problems with reasoning.
 Other symptoms your doctor may watch for include:

-Any number of things can cause your sodium levels to get out of whack.
+Any number of things can cause your sodium levels to become abnormal.
 They include: